FRRouting/frr/doc/user/bgp.rst

    Clear peer using soft reconfiguration in this address-family and sub-address-family.

+.. clicmd:: clear bgp [ipv4|ipv6] [unicast] PEER|\* message-stats

+   Clear BGP message statistics for a specified peer or for all peers, optionally filtered by activated address-family and sub-address-family.

 The following are available in the ``router bgp`` mode:

 .. clicmd:: write-quanta (1-64)